scitran/client/Special-search-parameters.md

 ### Partial and exact matches

 When searching for an object based on its label (or name), you can specify an exact match or a partial match.
 For example, on the vistalab site we have a project with the label 'VWFA' and several other projects that include 'VWFA' in the label.
+A search based on 'contains' is case insensitive; 'exact' is case-sensitive.

 When we search for a project label exact 'VWFA'
 ```